raf-fonseca/HTN25-OA/README.md

 that you do not have to rebuild the image every time.
 Building and running the image will start the Flask server on port 3000.

+assumption:

+- this database will be used for when hackers apply as well

 Good luck!